swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 ### Boston

 The same case is in Boston where there are more stations in the downtown area.
-Boston is also a little different in this case as Boston consists of a hub of universities which the bikeshare company probably targetted by placing the stations near the universities or even inside them.
+Boston is also a little different in this case as Boston consists of a hub of universities which the bike share company probably targetted by placing the stations near the universities or even inside them.

 __Cluster location of stations__
 [*Click to view projection*